 I’m a huge fan of NetherRealm’s Mortal Kombat franchise, and a moderate fan of Injustice: Gods Among Us.
 I say “moderate” because while the DC fighting game received high praise from a large majority of fans and critics, I found myself in the minority with a middling opinion of the title.
 If I were to rate the first Injustice on NextLevel’s grading scale, I’d give it somewhere in the low 70’s.
 It’s not bad, but the game has so little soul that it fails to live up to Warner Bros.
 Interactive’s other legendary projects.
 It’s just mediocre.

-In addition, I’m a huge DC fan, meaning that I want to see these characters portrayed right.
+In addition, I’m a huge DC fan, meaning that I want to see these characters portrayed well.
 And so far, NetherRealm is reviving my hope.

 Even factoring in my quarrels with the original, I’ll be the first to say that Injustice 2 looks incredibly promising.
 The character roster removed most of the lame fighters and added some great new heroes and villains.
 The new customization system looks strategic and entertaining, even if it makes me worry about balancing issues.
 And the graphics.
 Oh, the graphics.
 I don’t even stake my enjoyment of a game on visuals, but check out Injustice 2’s major improvement over the horrible monstrosity the original title tried to pass off as Wonder Woman.
 I can’t help but find myself excited to review the sequel later this month.